-On behalf of South Tampa Law Group posted in child support on Tuesday, September 18, 2018.
+On behalf of North Tampa Legal Group posted in child support on Tuesday, September 18, 2018.

 Providing necessary financial support is just another part of being a parent.
 This is relatively straightforward when a child lives with their parent who deals with all of those little daily costs as they arise, such as paying the rent, buying groceries and making payments during doctor visits.
 Less clear, however, is how Florida parents should split these costs when they are no longer married.
 Child support orders ensure that children continue receiving that financial support from both parents, even if they are divorced.